aeonwp/aeonaccess/readme.txt

 You can use email us at aeonwpofficial@gmail.com

 == Changelog ==
+= 1.0.2 - November 02 2020 =
+* Fixed some minor CSS issues
+* Added about page

 = 1.0.1 - October 20 2020 =
 * Released on WordPress.Org